lslezak/vscode-bug-id/README.md

 authenticated requests is 5000 requests per hour.

-To authenticate to GitHub click the "Sign in to GitHub" link displayed in the warning message displayed when reaching the limit for anonymous requests.
+To authenticate to GitHub click the "Sign in to GitHub" link displayed in the warning message displayed when reaching the limit for the anonymous requests.
 Or you can authenticate anytime by opening the command palette (`Ctrl+Shift+P`) and selecting the "*Bug ID: Request GitHub authentication*" command.
 When asked confirm the access to GitHub for the extension.